joel-chu/To1source_event/README.md

 whenever an event gets trigger; if at the same time some other event trigger, then your value might be different from what you expected.
 So use this with caution.

+---

 ## Types for typescript

-V.1.5.0 add type definition to the project `@types/index.d.ts` and its included in the package.json.
+~~V.1.5.0 add type definition to the project `@types/index.d.ts` and its included in the package.json.~~ V.2 complete rewritten from ground up with Typescript

 ## Test